Citation, DOI & article data

 CT may reveal abnormal hyperdensities in the liver and brain, typically in the basal ganglia 6.

-Being a more sensitive imaging modality compared to CT for this condition, often more extensive disease is noted, particularly in brain imaging where not only are the basal ganglia involved, but signal changes are also appreciated in the thalamus, cerebral cortex, and cerebellum (especially the dentate nucleus) 7-9.
+Being a more sensitive imaging modality compared to CT for this condition, an often more extensive disease is noted, particularly in brain imaging where not only are the basal ganglia involved, but signal changes are also appreciated in the thalamus, cerebral cortex, and cerebellum (especially the dentate nucleus) 7-9.

 Treatment and prognosis